Madhya Pradesh: Education

+The state has two central universities namely Dr. Hari Singh Gour University (Sagar) and Indira Gandhi National Tribal University (Amarkantak, Anuppur), while former being the first university of Madhya Pradesh.

 There are 500 degree colleges, which are affiliated with one of the universities in the state.
 The specialised universities include Rajiv Gandhi Technical University, Madhya Pradesh Medical Science University, Jawaharlal Nehru Agriculture University and Nanaji Deshmukh Veterinary Science University.
-The general universities are Awadhesh Pratap Singh University (Rewa), Barkatullah University (Bhopal), Devi Ahilya Vishwavidyalaya (Indore), Rani Durgavati University (Jabalpur), Vikram University (Ujjain), Jiwaji University (Gwalior), Dr. Hari Singh Gour University (Sagar), Indira Gandhi National Tribal University (Amarkantak, Anuppur), Makhanlal Chaturvedi National University of Journalism and Communication (Bhopal).
+The general universities are Awadhesh Pratap Singh University (Rewa), Barkatullah University (Bhopal), Devi Ahilya Vishwavidyalaya (Indore), Rani Durgavati University (Jabalpur), Vikram University (Ujjain), Masarovar Global University, Jiwaji University (Gwalior), Dr. Hari Singh Gour University (Sagar), Indira Gandhi National Tribal University (Amarkantak, Anuppur), Makhanlal Chaturvedi National University of Journalism and Communication (Bhopal).

+Madhya Pradesh is home to India's most expensive, finest and elite schools known as the Scindia School (the all boys private residential school) and the Scindia Kanya Vidyalaya (the all girls private boarding school) situated in Gwalior.

 The Professional Examination Board was initialised as Pre Medical Test Board by Government of Madhya Pradesh in the year 1970.
 After some year in 1981, Pre Engineering Board was constituted.
 Then after, in the year 1982 both these boards were amalgamated and named as Madhya Pradesh Professional Examination Board (MPPEB).